ub-cse-4568-f25/fastlio2/README.md

 - [X] Set all the launch files for convenience
 - [X] Support DCIST project
 - [ ] Remove adaptive mode part (due to patent issue from KAIST)
+- [ ] Resolve TF issue between LiDAR and body frame (ToDo.
+Check the origin of the Kimera-VIO's map frame)

 ---